aster-fung/hk_job_scraping/README.md

-# Welcome to the dataset and the jupyter notebook for Hong Kong JobsDB job advertisement analysis
+# Welcome to the dataset and the jupyter notebook for Hong Kong JobsDB job posting analysis

 This dataset and notebook can be also found on Kaggle [dataset](https://www.kaggle.com/datasets/asterfung/ds-obsdbhk)